-The statutory grievance procedure is available to all state employees for resolution of most workrelated concerns.
+The statutory grievance procedure is available to all state employees for resolution of most work-related concerns.
 Exceptions include pension or other retirement system issues, insurance issues, or matters not within the vested authority of the employer.

 Grievances are filed with the President's office and must also be sent by the grievant to the Grievance Board in Charleston.
 Grievances must be filed within 15 days of the aggrieved incident.
 For additional information refer to W.Va.
-Code 6C-2-1 et seq., contact the office of Human Resources, or go to the Grievance Board's website http:// pegboard.state.wv.us/
+Code 6C-2-1 et seq., contact the office of Human Resources, or go to the Grievance Board's website http://pegboard.state.wv.us/

 Under all procedures, the employee or the employee's designated representative has the responsibility to clearly indicate that a grievance is being filed, provide an explanation of the issue including the specific policy violation, and the remedy sought for resolution of the issue.
-Grievance must be filed with the President's office and with the Grievance Board in Charleston.